martynaskrisciunas/UltrasonicModule/README.md

-First time using the UltrasonicModule.Testing the range of the sensor by outputting data on a serial monitor.
+First time using the UltrasonicModule.
+The "UltrasonicModule.ino" sketch plots the data on the arduino Serial Plotter.
+The upgraded version "UltrasonicModuleViaWIFI.ino" sends the data using WIFI to io.adafruit.com.
+For this more complicated sketch I copied a big part from the Arduino demo codes.